[ Home ] [ News ] [ Contact ] [ Search ] 1D SiGe

 $grid-specification

 We take a higher density of nodes in the well region, because this will determine the quality of our wave functions.
 There are also two extra grid lines at 480d0 and 540d0 which are the boundaries of the quantum region.
-The quantum region should be larger than the well but with homogeneous (!) and dense (!) gridlines (dense gridlines = the same density than inside the well).
+The quantum region should be larger than the well and should have dense gridlines.

 This means that we are first calculating the potential with the classical nonlinear Poisson equation.
 With this starting value, the program is calculating the built-in potential with the nonlinear Poisson equation (and specified densities).
 After that, the program is determining the self-consistent solution of the Schrödinger, Poisson and current equations.